openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/stateful_models_intro.rst

  * `Tensor get_state() const`
    returns current value of State

-## Example of Stateful Network Inference
+## Example of Stateful model Inference

 The example below demonstrates inference of three independent sequences of data.
 State should be reset between these sequences.